UNINETTSigma2/documentation/jobs/running-scientific-software.md

 examples below.

-#### Memory - NUMA
+#### Memory - NUMA and ccNUMA

-Each (standard) compute node have 256 GiB of memory.
-However, not all memory is equal from a core’s point of view.
-The nature of a processor is such that there are four memory controllers in each processor, each with a portion of the memory.
-Since there are two sockets and to processors there is a total of 8 memory banks.
-This is referred to as Non Uniform Memory Access (NUMA) memory.
-All these 8 memory banks are connected by either an intra processor network or an intra node network.
-All the memory is cache-coherent so from a programmers point of view all the memory is accessible and equivalent.
-As the access to the memory vary it’s important to place processes close to the memory  being used.
-This is often a challenge.
-To display the NUMA banks and see more more detailed information issue the command `numactl -H`.
+Each compute node has 256 GiB of memory being organised in 8 banks of 32 GiB each.
+Every processor has four memory controllers each being responsible for one bank.
+Furthermore, every virtual core in a processor is assigned to one memory controller which results in different paths to access memory.
+Memory accesses may have to traverse an intra-processor network (another controller within the same processor is responsible for the memory address being accessed) or an intra-node network (another controller of the other processor is responsible for the memory address being accessed).
+This memory organisation is referred to as Non Uniform Memory Access (NUMA) memory.
+A NUMA node comprises of a memory bank and a subset of the virtual cores.
+The best performance is achieved when processes and the memory they access (frequently) are placed close to each other, or in other words, within one NUMA node.

+Additionally, the compute nodes implement cache coherent NUMA (ccNUMA) memory which ensures that programs see a consistent memory image.
+Cache coherence requires intra-node communication if different caches store the same memory location.
+Hence, the best performance is achieved when the same memory location is not stored in different caches.
+Typically this happens when processes need access to some shared data, e.g., at boundaries of regions they iterate over.
+Limiting or even avoiding these accesses is often a challenge.

+To display information about the NUMA nodes use the command `numactl -H`.
 More details on this later.